Right to be Forgotten in the Era of Large Language Models: Implications, Challenges, and Solutions: The Legal Principles behind Right to be Forgotten

-\textit{“Everyone has the right to the protection of personal data concerning him or her.
+\textit{``Everyone has the right to the protection of personal data concerning him or her.
 Such data must be processed fairly for specified purposes and on the basis of the consent of the person concerned or some other legitimate basis laid down by law.
 Everyone has the right of access to data which has been collected concerning him or her, and the right to have it rectified.
-Compliance with these rules shall be subject to control by an independent authority.”} \\ --- Article 8 - Protection of personal data, EU Charter of Fundamental Rights.
+Compliance with these rules shall be subject to control by an independent authority.''} \\ --- Article 8 - Protection of personal data, EU Charter of Fundamental Rights.

-These Fundamental rights are echoed in secondary laws, such as the General Data Protection Regulation (GDPR) and Directive 95/46, which, according to Articles 1-3, protect the fundamental rights and freedoms of natural persons, their right to privacy with respect to the processing of personal data, and of removing obstacles to the free flow of such data.
+These Fundamental rights are echoed in secondary laws, such as the General Data Protection Regulation (GDPR) and Directive 95/46 (Data Protection Directive), which, according to Articles 1-3 of GDPR, protect the fundamental rights and freedoms of natural persons, their right to privacy with respect to the processing of personal data, and of removing obstacles to the free flow of such data.

 Most nations protect privacy on different levels.
 In some, the Right to Privacy is protected through constitutional provisions; in others, by national laws, and entering international treaties.
 Notably, the extent of protection afforded to individuals, the types of data that can be accessed and utilised, and the parties covered by data protection laws differ significantly across jurisdictions.
 This includes determining whose data can be accessed, processed, and exploited within legal bounds and whether data protection encompasses both private and public entities engaging in exploitation and surveillance activities.